carlobellettini/tdd-coach/README.md

 - HTMX for dynamic UI interactions without a separate frontend framework
 - Handlebars for view and prompt templating
 - CodeMirror for code editing
-- Anthropic's Claude for AI coaching
+- LLM (e.g., Anthropic's Claude) for AI coaching

 ## Project Structure